Everyone Will Know Your Name by Saturday.

 This part of the experience digs into what actually happens when school counselors absorb crisis after crisis, story after story, year after year—and can’t quite climb back out.
 You’ll look closely at vicarious trauma, how it shows up in your thinking, your body, and your relationships, and why powering through isn’t a solution.

-School counselors don’t stop being human just because the job is serious.
+School counselors don't stop being human just because the job is tough.

 And because we’re not all work and no play...